They are colossal, mysterious but also vulnerable to a threat that is not even tangible.

 Quiet-ship technology is also an efficient way to deal with the noise.
 However, WWF points out existing technologies, which are designed to produce quiet military vessels, are either too expensive or unfit for the size of commercial ship engines.

 The International Maritime Organisation (IMO), in charge of leading the implementation of ship-quieting technology, drafted a set of voluntary guidelines in 2014.
-Implementation of these guidelines might yield some positive results.
+The implementation of these guidelines might yield some positive results.
 WWF recommends regulations such as limiting vessels’ access to port facilities if they cannot meet noise level requirements.